 - The economics of OnlyFans: OnlyFans is a billion-dollar company, but most creators lose money.
 Why?

 - Minimum Viable Novelty: In uncertain times we crave order, and in the lockdown we have to impose it upon ourselves.
 Our routines need minimum viable novelty so we don’t go insane.

 - Why does maths work?: A summary of Hamming’s The Unreasonable Effectiveness of Mathematics

 - Wait Attentively: Why waiting for groups of friends is like an infinite series.

 - Benford’s Law Basics: In which I finally understand Benford’s Law.

 This blog is emergent.

-I don’t know what I’m going to write about before I do it.
-I rarely have specific goals in advance of writing a post.
-Instead, I start with a thought and sometimes a purpose emerges as I write.
+I write to understand – I rarely have goals about what I want to write before I write it.
+Instead, I start with a thought and sometimes purpose emerges as I write.
 In time, maybe a theme for the blog will emerge too.